ksu-cs-textbooks/cis301/content/4-chapter/4_2-andRules.md

           P                  Q
 ```

-Here is a simple example showing the syntax of the `∧e1` rule in Logika:
+Here is a simple example showing the syntax of the `∧e1` rule:

 ```text
 p ∧ q ⊢ p